pijar2000/de_zoomcamp_dec/01-docker-terraform/architect_guideline/question_3.md

 For the trips in November 2025 (lpep_pickup_datetime between '2025-11-01' and '2025-12-01', exclusive of the upper bound), how many trips had a `trip_distance` of less than or equal to 1 mile?

+- You can analyze it with SQL inside database or simply pandas in python notebook

 - For this question, the fastest analysis is using pandas
 - Start from anlyze which column you need such as